midnightexigent/hbase-thrift-rs/README.md

 Other examples are under the [examples](./examples) directory

-Also see [vector-http-sink-hbase](https://github.com/midnightexigent/vector-http-sink-hbase) which motivated the creation of this crate
+Also see [vector-http-sink-hbase](https://github.com/midnightexigent/vector-http-sink-hbase) which motivated the creation of this library

 [Documentation](https://docs.rs/hbase-thrift/0.7.5/hbase_thrift/)